Applying for your Pickwick Pug

 Here are the application steps:

-2. INTERVIEW: We can then follow-up with some chats (Facetime, Zoom, FB Messenger video etc.) at which point prospective owners can ask us any questions they might have and share a brief "tour" of the home, yard, fencing.
+2. Initial Interview: We can then follow-up with some video chats (Facetime, FB Messenger video etc.) at which point prospective owners can ask us any questions they might have and share a brief "tour" of the home, yard, fencing.
 It will be important to eventually meet all the family members -- 2-legged and 4-legged ;) -- and anyone who will be caring for or engaging on a regular basis with the pug.

-2. INTERVIEW: We can then follow-up with some chats (Facetime, Zoom, FB Messenger video etc.) at which point prospective owners can ask us any questions they might have and share a brief "tour" of the home, yard, fencing.
+2. Initial Interview: We can then follow-up with some video chats (Facetime, FB Messenger video etc.) at which point prospective owners can ask us any questions they might have and share a brief "tour" of the home, yard, fencing.
 It will be important to eventually meet all the family members -- 2-legged and 4-legged ;) -- and anyone who will be caring for or engaging on a regular basis with the pug.

 (Cover photo = Myles, "Pickwick's Even the Moon is In On Our Scheme" from the Stars Fell on Alabama Litter - Myles lives in Long Island)